-8. Oriental Shorthair
+8. Blue Oriental Shorthair Cat

 The Oriental Shorthair was developed from the Siamese and retains several characteristics from them.
 They come in a wide variety of coat colors and patterns, but the blue versions are some of the most striking.
 This coloring combined with their long slender bodies and characteristically long ears make for a unique and beautiful cat indeed.
 They are highly social cats that form strong bonds with their owners and are active, curious, and playful felines.